mratsim/constantine/constantine/threadpool/primitives/barriers.md

 It however requires lightweight mutexes like Linux futexes that OSX lacks.

-This post goes over lightweight mutexes like Benaphores (from BeOS) https://preshing.com/20120226/roll-your-own-lightweight-mutex/
+This post goes over lightweight mutexes like Benephores (from BeOS) https://preshing.com/20120226/roll-your-own-lightweight-mutex/

 This gives a few barrier implementations